Swollen Glands

 Can allergies cause swollen glands?

-Can swollen glands be a sign of a serious condition?
+Are swollen glands always a sign of infection?

 How are swollen glands diagnosed?